Last Updated on December 6, 2022

 - put on some relaxing music (preferably without lyrics)

 make your room a sanctuary:

-This helps me sleep so much better than when my room was packed with furniture, lots of books, and clothes tossed everywhere.
+This helps me get some sound sleep so much better than when my room was packed with furniture, lots of books, and clothes tossed everywhere.

 Switching to organic sheets and an organic mattress greatly improved my quality of sleep!
 There’s no more waking up in the night sweating because everything is much more breathable.

 SOL Organics makes certified Fair Trade, Organic Cotton, and GOTS certified, and they ship completely plastic-free.

 Their factory partner runs a transparent supply chain from farm to factory to fabric, using only non-GMO, certified raw 100% organic cotton manufactured in a FLO-certified factory.